rohitkjohnedu/my_yade/doc/sphinx/tutorial-hands-on.rst

 In the last example, the particle was fixed in space by the ``fixed=True`` parameter to :yref:`yade.utils.sphere`; such a particle will not move, creating a primitive boundary condition.

-A particle object is not yet part of the simulation; in order to do so, a special function :yref:`O.bodies.append<BodyContainer::append>` (inside :yref:`Scene`) is called:
+A particle object is not yet part of the simulation; in order to do so, a special function :yref:`O.bodies.append<BodyContainer::append>` (also see :yref:`Omega::bodies` and :yref:`Scene`) is called:

 .. ipython::